ADVERTISEMENT

 • Antiemetics like Metoclopramide and Domperidone can help with nausea and vomiting.

-• Tricyclic antidepressants and drugs that block the effects of serotonin are used in some patients to reduce abdominal migraine attacks.
+• Tricyclic antidepressants and some other drugs that block serotonin effects are used in some patients to reduce abdominal migraine attacks.

 • Valproic acid, an anti-seizure medication, is also used to treat abdominal migraine.